andredesousa/javascript-unit-testing-best-practices/README.md

 ```

 The solution is to compare the `actualDTO` with a manually created reference object with hard-coded values.
-That’s dead-simple, easy to understand and less error-prone.
+That's dead-simple, easy to understand and less error-prone.

-## Do not catch errors, expect them
+## Do not catch errors.
+Expect them

 When trying to assert that some input triggers an error, it might look right to use try-catch-finally and asserts that the catch clause was entered.
 The result is an awkward and verbose test case that hides the simple test intent and the result expectations.